mostly-coherent/nutty_baseball/Plan.md

 - [ ] **Playful Commentary**: Context-aware fun responses
   - Encouraging messages when learning
   - Gentle teasing when parent is losing to kid
-  - Peanuts-themed references and quotes
+  - Sandlot wisdom and timeless baseball quotes
 - [ ] **Quick Reference**: Searchable rules and situations
   - "What happens if..." scenarios
   - Position diagrams